dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

     directed acyclic graph
     DAG
+        A DAG <https://en.wikipedia.org/wiki/Directed_acyclic_graph>_ is a graph
-        A graph whose edges are directed from one vertex to another, such that following the edges never forms a closed loop.
+        whose edges are directed from one vertex to another, such that following the edges never forms a closed loop (you cannot return to a node by following any path along these directed edges).
 They are suitable for use with decision variables that represent a common logic, such as subsets of choices or permutations of ordering.
 For example, in a traveling salesperson problem, permutations of the variables that represent cities signify the order of the route being optimized.
         Likewise, for tasks in a project with dependencies, nodes represent tasks and directed edges show which tasks must be completed before others.
-Models constructed for D-Wave's hybrid NL solver can be mapped to directed acyclic graphs.
+Models constructed for D-Wave's hybrid nonlinear solver can be mapped to DAGs.

+        Learn more: :ref:`opt_model_construction_nl`

     discrete quadratic model
     DQM